 As always, it’s possible that a late frost will show up unexpectedly.
 Use this calendar to know approximate timing for your area to plant your garden.
 The frost date calendar also lets you know the growing season length to help you plan your warm weather flower and vegetable gardens.

 Understanding Frost and Freeze

-For reference, a light freeze or frost happens when temperatures fall below freezing by a few degrees only for a few hours.
-Some hardy plants may not see damage.
+For reference, a light freeze or frost occurs when temperatures fall below freezing by a few degrees only for a few hours.
+Often, some hardy plants may not be damaged.

-A hard freeze happens when four consecutive hours of air temperatures dip below 25 degrees Fahrenheit.
+A hard freeze happens when air temperatures dip below 25 degrees Fahrenheit for four consecutive hours.
 Many tender plants can survive a brief frost or freeze but very few can survive a hard freeze.